pwsimon/AuthorizationServer/README.md

 this classes are shipped as .cpp and .h files not packaged as library. you have to copy these classes into your project.

+## cloud services(s)
+for real-live demonstration of the (Client-Side) core components you need a WebService too. i provide some basic services to start instantly. all these different implementations below can be used interchangeable.

+### public/cloud service
+this service is implemented as JavaServlet and hosted on [Google AppEngine (PAAS)](https://console.cloud.google.com/home/).

+### private/cloud service
+this service is implemented as NodeJS application and the prefered solution for development or investigation. i started this project using [Visual Studio Code](https://code.visualstudio.com/d?utm_expid=101350005-35.Eg8306GUR6SersZwpBjURQ.3&utm_referrer=https%3A%2F%2Fwww.google.de%2F) instead of [Node.js Tools 1.2 for Visual Studio 2015 (NTVS)](https://marketplace.visualstudio.com/items?itemName=NodejsToolsforVisualStudio.NodejsTools12forVisualStudio2015)

-## ready to run sample(s)
+## ready to run sample(s) and services
-with this Application(s) and the public/cloud service you get a quick start. i suggest to start with the WTL sample wich is the most intuitive sample.
+this repository also contains a SetupProject including a prebuilt .msi for windows systems. using this installer package and the public/cloud service you get a quick start.

 ### WTL
-this Application is based on ATL and therefore designed to work with template classes.
+this Application is based on ATL and therefore designed to work with template classes. i suggest to start with the WTL sample which is the most intuitive sample.

 ### MFC
 this Application is based on MFC only and has no other requirements.